What to expect at your first Practical Philosophy Club

 - At the same time remember it’s Practical Philosophy, so if it starts getting too woo-woo, try to bring it back.

 - Feel free to get as vulnerable as you’re comfortable with, but keep in mind that we don’t want to be trauma dumping either.
-Share your personal stories, but be aware of if it’s too much.
+We absolutely want to hear your story, but we also want to be aware of if we’re sharing too much that it’s negatively affecting the conversation.
+Self-awareness is key here.

 Want to attend a meet-up?
 Find a club near you and join the WhatsApp group here: